veD-tnayrB/CoursesLive/README.md

 - First make a clone of this project in any directory on your pc.

-- From the console enter the directory and run npm install.
+- From the console in the root of the project run npm install.

 - In that same directory you have several options:
   - You can only run the client by running ```npm run client```